Find a star-rated program near you!

 - Oregon Department of Education Early Learning Division Information on free child care, preschool, and home visiting opportunities for families with children from Birth to 5 years.

-- Oregon Department of Human Services This website provides information on how to access programs for children and families, such as food assistance, child care assistance, and children with disabilities.
+- Oregon Department of Human Services provides information on how to access programs for children and families, such as food assistance, child care assistance, and children with disabilities.

 - The Ages and Stages Questionnaire (ASQ) is a free online developmental screening tool, designed for parents of children birth through 6 years, to check their child's general development.

 - The Family Conservancy provides parenting resources and information on a variety of subjects for families with children birth through school age.